 MBH Bank - POS terminal - Interchange++ pricing - HUF 5,139,546.

-This top 10 is especially useful for a small shop because for these providers, POSnavigator does not only show that they exist on the Hungarian market, but also attaches a calculated cost estimate to them in this specific merchant scenario.
+This top 10 is especially useful for a small shop because for these packages, POSnavigator does not only show that the provider exists on the Hungarian market, but also attaches a calculated cost estimate to them in this specific merchant scenario.
+The list is therefore not a classic brand ranking: the same provider may appear with multiple packages if several public offers are competitive for the same small-shop model.
 That is a major difference compared with providers where you mostly need to request a custom quote and the real pricing only becomes clear after speaking to sales.

 Still, not every offer in the list is directly comparable line by line in exactly the same way.
-The ranking includes mPOS, classic POS terminals, packages with different monthly-fee and transaction-fee structures, and both interchange++ and blended pricing.
+The ranking includes mPOS, classic POS terminals, promotional bank offers, featured offers, and packages with different monthly-fee or transaction-fee structures.
+Below the top 10, further offers may appear, including interchange++ and blended-pricing bank packages.
 That is why this top 10 should be read as a very strong starting point: it shows which providers already have tangible, numeric comparisons available inside POSnavigator.

 If you want to understand in more detail how these costs are calculated, read our separate article on POS terminal pricing and our guide to interchange++ pricing.